 Have the consumer gather this information and bring it with them to your first meeting.
 Emphasize that not having everything on the list may mean they will have to come back another time.

-Your first meeting is a good time tell the consumer they can give you permission to act on their behalf to submit an application or enroll in a plan.
-Information for the consumer about setting up this association is on MNsure.org on the How to Manage Your Assister and Managing an Assister FAQ pages.
+Your first meeting is a good time tell the consumer they can authorize you to act on their behalf using the assister portal.
+Information for the consumer about setting up this authorization is on MNsure.org on the How to Manage Your Assister and Managing an Assister FAQ pages.

-The Assister Portal section covers account management tips, access instructions and more.
+The Assister Portal section of assister central covers account and consumer list management tips and more information.
 Here are a few key reminders:

 - Brokers must have an association with the consumer through the assister portal to establish their agent of record.

-- A consumer can associate with an assister at any time in the process: before, during or after an application has been submitted.
+- A consumer can authorize an assister to act on their behalf at any time in the process: before, during or after an application has been submitted.

 Get to Know the Consumer